 So why am I bringing this up in a discussion about lead time and waste?

 The western companies that switched to MRP also focused on waste – the waste in a process that should have been eliminated rather than optimized.
+The waste generated by the continuous feedback loops between each work center and the centralized Production Control Department.
 They focused on the wrong waste.
+Actually, they did not even consider this as waste.
+Since this activity was now computerized and fast, they considered this an improvement.
 Again, they concentrated on doing things right.
 Toyota concentrated on doing the right things.
 The West was efficient, but Toyota was effective.

 What We Should Do! — Not What We Can Do!